- Define operations management and discuss the role of the operations manager in a manufacturing company.

 As the US economy has changed from a goods producer to a service provider over the last 60 years, the dominance of the manufacturing sector has declined substantially.
-Today, only about 8 percent of US workers are employed in manufacturing, in contrast to 30 percent in 1950.
+Today, about 8.5 percent of US workers are employed in manufacturing, in contrast to 30 percent in 1950.
 Most of us now hold jobs in the service sector, which accounts for 80 percent of US jobs.
-In 2013 Wal-Mart was America’s largest employer, followed by McDonald’s, United Parcel Service (UPS), Target and Kroger.
+In 2013 Walmart was America’s largest employer, followed by McDonald’s, United Parcel Service (UPS), Target and Kroger.
 Not until we drop down to the ninth-largest employer—Hewlett Packard—do we find a company with a manufacturing component.

 Though the primary function of both manufacturers and service providers is to satisfy customer needs, there are several important differences between the two types of operations.
 Let’s focus on three of them:

 - Intangibility.
 Manufacturers produce tangible products—things that can be touched or handled, such as automobiles and appliances.
 Service companies provide intangible products, such as banking, entertainment, or education.